jedisct1/webassembly-benchmarks/2021-Q1/README.md

 ![webassembly benchmark results on ARM](aarch64.png)

 The previous benchmarks were done on machines with an Intel CPU.
-But with ARM CPUs being omnipresent on mobile devices, and gaining a lot of traction on servers and laptops, I had to run quick benchmarks on an ARM-based CPU.
+But with ARM CPUs being omnipresent on mobile devices, and gaining a lot of traction on servers and laptops, I had to run quick benchmarks on an ARM-based CPU, too.

 Libsodium (especially `1.0.18-stable`) doesn't have optimized code for ARM CPUs, so native code has little to no advantage over a WebAssembly equivalent.